KeisGSmit/Milestone1/README.md

 ## UX

 In this section I want to provide a deep insight into my UX process.
- I have explored [the strategy plane, the scope plane and the structure plane](readme_files/theuxdesign.pdf) in as much depth as I possibly could.
+ I have explored [the strategy plane, the scope plane and the structure plane](wireframes/theuxdesign.pdf) in as much depth as I possibly could.
 The link should open a pdf file.
+This should be opened and read.

+The colour schemes/pallet used in this website is shades of blue:
+- The main landing page is #3611ed.
+- the callout backgrounds (Slogan and quotes) have a black background (rgba(0,0,0,0.25)) that is slightly transparent which gives a darker blue background.
+- The font on the landing page is #ffffff
+- the font colour for the learn more section is #000000
+- the secondary navigation bars #3611ed

 I mentioned in the pdf that I will provide a list of User Stories.
 We will assume all Users will start at the landing page.
 The User can then navigate through the site as they wish to achieve other goals of other users.